codership/documentation/galeracluster/source/training/videos/index.rst

 Codership Training Videos
 ===========================

 To help you to learn how to install, configure and use Galera Cluster and related software, we have created a series of traiing videos, screencasts and demonstrations.
-They're grouped on three main catagories:  Introduction & Installation; Administration & Resolution; and Performance & High Availability.
+They're grouped on three main catagories:  Introduction & Installation; Administration & Recovery; and Performance & High Availability.

 .. _`training-videos-intro-install`:
 .. container:: banner